Price Position and Structural State

 Momentum, Volatility, and Indicator Pressure

-DOT is moving more day to day, but participation remains weak.
-ATR% reads 5.82, close to the bottom of its full historical range, while Bollinger Band width% reads 16.40, close to the bottom of its full historical range.
-20-day Volume Z-score is 0.35.
+DOT remains in a low-volatility setup.
+ATR% reads 5.34, close to the bottom of its full historical range, and Bollinger Band width% reads 11.10, close to the bottom of its full historical range.
+20-day Volume Z-score is -0.59, so participation is not forcing a broader move yet.

 Broader Market Regime